 Ease of Application

-In general, we don't recommend using any product that combines insect repellent with sunscreen.
-The primary reason is you should reapply your sunscreen at a higher frequency than your bug spray.
-A frequency so high that you would be exceeding the amount of repellent that is considered safe or recommended by the manufacturer in many circumstances.
+In general, we don't recommend using combination products that include insect repellent with sunscreen.
+The primary reason is you will likely need to reapply your sunscreen more often than your bug spray.
+A frequency so potentially high that you would be exceeding the amount of repellent that is considered safe or recommended by the manufacturer in many circumstances.
 While both protective products are important, we think it is best to choose two products that each meet your specific needs and use them as directed instead of trying to find a one-and-done solution.

 Both sprays and lotions require a certain amount of rubbing into the skin to facilitate absorption and adequate coverage.
 Depending on how you feel about the "after feel," you may be drawn to one product over another.
 A spray is far easier to use on clothing, hats, camp chairs, etc., but lotions might feel better or offer more complete coverage on the skin.
 When assisting children, we recommend spraying your hands before rubbing their skin to ensure proper coverage, so both methods require a hands-on approach.
 Sprays can help you get to hard-to-reach areas where you might have trouble with a lotion repellent but can more easily reach with a spray.
 In general, we prefer non-aerosol sprays for their versatility of uses.
 While lotion allows for even and sure coverage because you can see where you are putting it, the sprays allow for protection on clothing and gear, giving you layers of protection against bugs.

 Check the map and see what the health and insect concerns are for your adventure location